Want to trim your beauty budget, but not sure where to start? We’ve got you covered!

 Name-brand boutiques that charge upwards of $100 often do great work, but a local stylist with her own small business might do comparable work and only charge $30.

 Also, take advantage of free trims or bang touch-ups salons often offer.
 Finally, don’t make the mistake of getting a cut every month.
 Your hair, unless it’s really damaged or in a high-maintenance style, only needs a trim a couple of times a year.

 First, you can stop paying for expensive facials at the salon, and start learning how to do them at home!
 There are thousands of Youtube tutorials on how to use kitchen items like honey, oils, and fresh fruit to make your own face masks.
 Experiment with what’s already in your kitchen.
 (This also works for hair masks and deep conditioners, too.)
 If you’re not into homemade recipes, try investing in a bottle of your favorite mask, facial steamer, etc. to use at home instead of paying for a professional service.

 There are thousands of Youtube tutorials on how to use kitchen items like honey, oils, and fresh fruit to make your own face masks.

-You could also try samples or sheet masks to experiment with new products--save yourself buying a whole container of new clay just to find out you’re allergic.
-Get a free sample of your favorite eye cream at Sephora and it will last for a long time!
+You could also try samples or sheet masks to experiment with new products - save yourself from buying a whole container of new clay just to find out you’re allergic.
+Get a free sample of your favorite eye cream at Sephora, and it will last for a long time!
 Another common purchase is a plastic razor.
 If you’re looking to save money in the long run, or stop using so much plastic, you can try an epilator (a.k.a. electric tweezers.)
 It works great for many people; see if you can rent one or try one at a store before purchasing your own, just to make sure it’s what works for you.